 Contemporary South African Fine Artist

 Chrisél Attewell (b.
-1994) is a multidisciplinary artist from Johannesburg.
-She received her BAFA (Fine Arts, Cum Laude) from the University of Pretoria in 2016.
-Her work has been represented locally and internationally in numerous exhibitions, residencies and art fairs.
+1994) is a multidisciplinary artist from South Africa.
+She received her BAFA (Fine Arts, Cum Laude) from the University of Pretoria in 2016 and is currently pursuing her MA in Visual Arts at the University of Johannesburg.
+Her work has been represented locally and internationally in numerous exhibitions, residencies, and art fairs.
 Attewell was selected as a Sasol New Signatures finalist (2016, 2017) and a Top 100 finalist for the ABSA L’Atelier (2018).
 Attewell was selected as a 2018 recipient of the Young Female Residency Award, founded by Benon Lutaaya.
 Her work was recently showcased at the 2019 Contemporary Istanbul with Berman Contemporary.
 Inspired by the traces people leave behind, Attewell’s living environment is often reflected in her work.
 Her work is experimental in nature and often takes a performative approach to the process of making.

 Website: chriselart.com & bermancontemporary.com

 2020 SOCIOGENESIS: Resilience Under Fire, Berman Contemporary, Johannesburg.
 Curated by Els van Mourik.

 2018 Architectus Konstruksie, Klein Karoo Nationale Kunstefees (KKNK), Oudsthoorn, Western Cape

 2021 Annual Winter Show: The Liminal Space, Berman Contemporary, curated by Morgan Kunhardt.
 Johannesburg.

 2021 Making and Interpreting Art in 2021, SARChI Postgraduate Exhibition, curated by Dineke Van der Walt.